 Fill the bottom of the steamer with 2 inches of water and bring it to a rapid boil.
 Place beetroot pieces in the upper deck, cover, and steam for 15 minutes.
 After 10 minutes poke them with a knife or fork to check for doneness.

 Roasting Beetroot – is another way to cook beetroots for hummus.
-Roasting gives a more nutty flavor to the hummus.
+Roasting gives a more nutty flavour to the hummus.

-Preheat oven to 200 degrees Celcius.
+Preheat the oven to 200 degrees Celcius.
 Toss chopped beetroot with olive oil and salt.
 Arrange in a baking sheet or tray.
 Roast for 30 – 40 minutes or till beetroot is soft and easy to mash.
 Bring out the tray, and allow them to cool completely.

 Chickpeas For Hummus

 I prefer boiling my chickpeas from scratch at home in an instant pot.
 Home-cooked chickpeas are more delicious than canned ones and preservative-free.

-Instant Pot Boiled Chickpeas – rinse and soak chickpeas in water for 5 – 6 hours or overnight.
+- Rinse and soak chickpeas in water for 5 – 6 hours or overnight.

-Drain all the soaked water.
-Transfer the chickpeas to the inner pot of the IP.
+- Drain all the soaked water.
+Transfer the chickpeas to the inner pot of the Instant Pot.

-Add enough water to immerse the chickpeas.
-Like, if you have 1 Cup chickpeas add 2 Cups of water.
+- Add enough water to immerse the chickpeas.
+Like, if you have 1 Cup of chickpeas add 2 Cups of water.
 Season with salt.

 - Close the lid of the IP.
 Set the Pressure Cook mode.
 Move the pressure valve to the Sealing position.
 Cook the chickpeas for 20 minutes.
 You can follow this instant pot chickpeas guide to know more.